MatthewGK86/hmw1-mgk-2410/README.md

 Refactoring code and meeting Accessibility standards

-For this activity (homework) i have a refactored the code for the HORISEON website.
+For this activity (homework) i have refactored the code for the HORISEON website.
 I have paid close attention to the following and refactored in the following order.

-1. HEAD - I gave a TITLE which is concise and descriptive
+1. HEAD - I gave a TITLE which is concise and descriptive.

 2. STRUCTURE - I gave the BODY of my code a structual order of HEADER, MAIN, ASIDE and FOOTER.
 This has made it easy to navigate through the different sections of the webpage when inspecting the code.